rmakynen/JEasyCrypto/VSCode_format_guide.md

 # How to Format to Google Java Style using VSCODE:
 1. Install [VSCodium](https://github.com/VSCodium/vscodium) or [VSCODE](https://github.com/microsoft/vscode).
-2. Open any Java file with VSCODE
+2. Open any Java file with VSCodium (or VSCODE)
 3. Install these plugins from **Settings ** -> **Extensions**:
 * Language Support for Java(TM) by Red Hat
 * Visual Studio IntelliCode.